JvanKatwijk/qt-dab/README.md

 ![6.8](/res/read_me/scan-widget.png?raw=true)

-**New** is the spinbox, at the left side with the default value 20, that tells that if a channel is encountered with SOME DAB data, the software will be tuned to that channel for the number of seconds specified to collect DAB data.
+**New** is the spinbox, at the left side with the default value 20.
+The value of this spinbox tells that if a channel is encountered with SOME DAB data, the software will be tuned to that channel for the number of seconds specified to collect DAB data.
 As said, the default value is 20 (seconds), increments are 20 (seconds).